shahern004/CRUSTy-Core/Documentation/CRUSTy_Development_Plan.md

    - Heap allocations are managed by their respective language
    - Ownership transfer is explicit at FFI boundaries

-## Development Prompts by Phase

-### Phase 1 Prompts

-1. "Help me set up the initial project structure for CRUSTy, including the CMake build system with dual-target support."
-   - This will establish the foundation for our hybrid C++/Rust project with support for both PC and embedded targets.

-2. "I need to define the FFI boundary between C++ and Rust.
-Can you help me create the header files and Rust exports for input handling functions?"
-   - This will create the critical interface between C++ and Rust, defining how the languages will communicate.

-3. "Let's set up the conditional compilation for PC and embedded targets in both CMake and Rust code."
-   - This will enable building for different targets from the same codebase.

-4. "Help me create the basic Qt GUI structure with a main window and file selection dialogs."
-   - This will establish the foundation of our user interface, creating the main application window and basic dialogs.

-### Phase 2 Prompts

-5. "I need to implement the Rust input handling and validation layer for all user inputs."
-   - This will create the secure input processing layer that validates all data before passing it to the C++ core.

-6. "Let's implement the C++ cryptographic core with AES-256-GCM encryption and Argon2 key derivation."
-   - This will build the core encryption functionality in C++.

-7. "Help me create the C++ wrapper class for file operations and implement the FFI interface to Rust."
-   - This will build the C++ layer that interfaces with the Rust input handling, providing file operations and a clean API.

-8. "I need to implement the Qt GUI for file encryption and decryption, with all user input routed through Rust."
-   - This will develop the user interface components that send all user input to the Rust validation layer.

-### Phase 3 Prompts

-9. "I need to implement the embedded firmware for STM32H573I-DK with hardware-accelerated encryption."
-   - This will create the embedded target implementation leveraging the STM32H5 hardware.

-10. "Let's develop the communication protocol between PC and embedded device in Rust."
-    - This will build the secure communication layer for PC-to-embedded interaction.

-11. "Help me implement the 'Install CRUSTy-Core on Embedded System' feature in the PC application."
-    - This will create the functionality to deploy and configure the embedded firmware.

-12. "I need to implement hardware acceleration for cryptographic operations on the STM32H5."
-    - This will optimize performance by leveraging the dedicated cryptographic hardware.

-### Phase 4 Prompts

-13. "Let's implement 2FA for file decryption using TOTP (Time-based One-Time Password)."
-    - This will add an additional security layer requiring a second factor for decryption.

-14. "Help me create the Qt UI components for 2FA input and verification, with Rust validation."
-    - This will build the user interface elements for entering and verifying the second authentication factor.

-15. "I need to enhance the security features with secure password storage and memory handling."
-    - This will improve security by implementing proper password storage and secure memory management.

-16. "Let's improve error handling and validation for user inputs in the Rust layer."
-    - This will enhance the application's robustness by validating user inputs and providing clear error messages.

-### Phase 5 Prompts

-17. "Help me optimize the performance of file encryption/decryption on both PC and embedded targets."
-    - This will improve the application's performance when handling large files through chunking and parallel processing.

-18. "Let's improve the UI with theming support and better layout."
-    - This will enhance the visual appeal and usability of the application with theming and improved layouts.

-19. "I need to add comprehensive tests for both PC and embedded targets."
-    - This will ensure the application's reliability through thorough testing of all components on both platforms.

-20. "Help me create user documentation for CRUSTy, including both PC and embedded functionality."
-    - This will provide end-users with clear instructions on how to use all features of the application.
+## Updated Development Prompts by Phase

+### Phase 2A Prompts: Complete Basic UI Implementation

+1. "Let's implement the file browser functionality in MainWindow::refreshFileList() to properly navigate directories and display file information."
+   - This will enhance the file browser to support proper directory navigation and file selection.

+2. "I need to implement batch processing in MainWindow::processBatch() to handle multiple files with a single operation."
+   - This will enable users to encrypt or decrypt multiple files at once.

+3. "Let's create a settings dialog to allow users to configure application preferences such as default directories and UI options."
+   - This will provide a way for users to customize the application behavior.

+4. "I need to implement key management functionality for generating, saving, and loading encryption keys."
+   - This will enhance security by allowing users to manage encryption keys separately from passwords.

+5. "Let's add a post-build step to the CMake configuration to copy required Qt DLLs to the build directory."
+   - This will resolve the Qt DLL dependency issue and ensure the application runs without manual DLL copying.

+6. "I need to remove unnecessary UI elements to simplify the interface."
+   - This will clean up the UI and remove features that are not needed.

+7. "Let's implement the 'Actions' section in the file details panel to provide quick access to common operations."
+   - This will improve usability by providing context-specific actions for selected files.

+### Phase 2B Prompts: Implement Enhanced Security Features

+8. "I need to enhance password strength requirements with better validation and feedback in the PasswordStrengthMeter class."
+   - This will help users create stronger passwords and improve security.

+9. "Let's implement secure key storage with proper encryption for storing keys on disk."
+   - This will protect encryption keys from unauthorized access.

+10. "I need to add encryption metadata to encrypted files to support verification and integrity checking."
+    - This will enhance security by ensuring encrypted files have not been tampered with.

+11. "Let's implement a secure password hashing mechanism using Argon2 for key derivation."
+    - This will improve security by using a modern, secure password hashing algorithm.

+### Phase 3 Prompts: Dual-Target Implementation

+12. "I need to implement the embedded firmware for STM32H573I-DK with hardware-accelerated encryption."
+    - This will enable the embedded target functionality with improved performance.

+13. "Let's develop a secure communication protocol between the PC and embedded device."
+    - This will enable secure interaction between the PC application and the embedded device.

+14. "I need to implement hardware acceleration for cryptographic operations on the STM32H5 platform."
+    - This will improve performance by leveraging the hardware cryptographic accelerators.

+15. "Let's add the 'Install CRUSTy-Core on Embedded System' feature to the PC application."
+    - This will enable users to install and configure the embedded firmware from the PC application.

+16. "I need to implement device detection and connection management for embedded devices."
+    - This will enable the PC application to detect and connect to embedded devices.

+### Phase 4 Prompts: Polish and Optimization

+17. "Let's complete the UI theming with a consistent look and feel across all components."
+    - This will improve the visual appeal and usability of the application.

+18. "I need to optimize file handling for large files with efficient chunking and parallel processing."
+    - This will improve performance when working with large files.

+19. "Let's implement comprehensive testing for all features to ensure reliability and security."
+    - This will ensure the application works correctly and securely.

+20. "I need to complete the user and developer documentation."
+    - This will provide comprehensive documentation for both users and developers.

 ## Conclusion